 Certain treatments for childhood cancer can sometimes cause kidney problems.
-These include radiation to the kidney, chemotherapy that can affect the kidney (cisplatin, carboplatin, and/or ifosfamide), or other medications that can affect the kidney (certain antibiotics or medications used for treatment of graft-versushost disease).
-In addition, other risk factors that may increase the chance of kidney problems include medical conditions, such as high blood pressure or diabetes, urinary tract problems such as frequent urinary infections or back-flow of urine into the kidney (reflux), or bladder removal (cystectomy).
-If you have any of these risk factors, please read the related Health Link, "Kidney Health."
+These include radiation to the kidney, chemotherapy that can affect the kidney (cisplatin, carboplatin, and/or ifosfamide), other medications that can affect the kidney (certain antibiotics or medications used for treatment of graft versus host disease) or hematopoietic cell transplant (HCT).
+In addition, other risk factors that may increase the chance of kidney problems include medical conditions, such as high blood pressure or diabetes, urinary tract problems such as frequent urinary infections or backflow of urine into the kidney (reflux), or bladder removal (cystectomy).
+If you have any of these risk factors, please read the related Health Link: Kidney Health.